-If you pass away while receiving either retirement or Social Security disability benefits, your survivors will receive those benefits (without recalculating your work credits).
+If you pass away while receiving either retirement or Social Security disability benefits, your survivors will receive survivor benefits (without recalculating your work credits).

-What is the process for applying for SSDI through the Social Security Administration (SSA)?
+What is the process for applying for SSDI through the Social Security Administration?

 In most cases, an application for SSDI is handled by a network of local Social Security Administration (SSA) field offices and state agencies, usually called Disability Determination Services (DDSs).

 Representatives from the SSA field offices collect applications that can be made in person, online, by telephone, or by mail.
-The application enquires about the disability that you want to claim for.
+The application enquires about the disability that you want to claim.
 This includes information on the impairment(s), treatment, and any other information that should be considered.

 They also need to verify personal information, including your age, whether you are employed and for how long, your marital status, and whether you have Social Security coverage.